daredammy/kumbuka/README.md

 macOS meeting recorder that transcribes locally with Whisper and generates notes with Claude.

+## Why

+Notion's built-in meeting recording requires an Enterprise subscription.
+Kumbuka gives you the same workflow—record, transcribe, and save to Notion—without the enterprise price tag.
+Everything runs locally on your Mac.

 ## Features

 - Auto-generated titles and participant identification